shichuzhu/sds/mp1/README.md

 2. To return the file name, need to add another null file (e.g. /dev/null)
 3. The wildcard "*" will not work in exec.Command.
 Have to do the filepath.Glob manually, or invoke a shell `/bin/sh -c ...`
 4. Invoking sh -c results in "#" signs unquoted.
+5. Go install will make the binary filename based on package name (which is the name of the directory containing "main"), not the name of file containing "main" function.
+6. To uninstall binaries, use `go clean -i mp/...`

 ## TODO: